How does the TMS Therapy System Work?

 - Allows the patient to resume daily activities immediately

-- Allows for treatment with or without antidepressants (determined by a physician)
+- Allows for treatment with or without medication (determined by a physician)

 The TMS Therapy System creates a magnetic field that could cause metal objects near the stimulation coil to move or get hot.
 Patients with non–removable magnetic-sensitive metals or metallic devices implanted in their head or in body parts near the stimulation coil should not receive therapy with the TMS.